Lukega13/Snake/README.md

 The stage was painted using the propertys .fillStyle and .fillRect of the CanvasElement

 ```
-// creating the stage usind the getContext("2d") method
+// Creating the stage usind the getContext("2d") method

 let stage = document.getElementById('stage');
 let ctx = stage.getContext("2d");